0x62b/hackpadplusplus/README.md

 # Hackpad++
 6-key hot-swappable RGB backlit macropad based on Seeed Studio Xiao NRF52840.
 Uses ZMK for firmware.
 400mAh battery, supports wireless BLE HID operation.
-I made this to learn more about ZMK for my [keyboard](https://github.com/0x62b/YetAnotherKeyboard) project.
+I made this to use up some spare parts and learn more about ZMK.

+Rn the firmware is in a really really really stripped down state because I want to get the physical thing before trying to make more firmware since it keeps breaking the build

 According to ZMK's [power profiler](https://zmk.dev/power-profiler) we should get about 21 hours of battery life with the RGB at 20% brightness